Kelvinkim/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/RecordCuePointsTest/Readme.md

 ```

-### Reading the embedded cuepoint data in flash usign a FLVPlayer component
+### Reading the embedded cuepoint data in flash using a FLVPlayer component

 ```Actionscript
 import fl.video.*;